-Learning how to deal with negative emotions is vital to the success of our patients.
-It becomes even more important as those emotions begin to reemerge after months or years of being suppressed by substance abuse.
+Learning how to deal with negative emotions is vital to the success of rehab patients.
+It becomes even more important as those emotions begin to re-emerge after months or years of being suppressed by substance abuse.
 If they don’t learn effective methods of dealing with those feelings, chances are high that they will fall back into their old coping methods, and addiction will once more take control over their lives.

-Aside from healthy self-expression of negative emotion, the Art Therapy group can also be a great way for our patients to learn how to repair relationships that may have been damaged through their substance abuse.
+Aside from healthy self-expression of negative emotion, the Art Therapy group can also be a great way for rehab patients to learn how to repair relationships that may have been damaged through their substance abuse.
 As they work closely with each other, they begin to trust others again, and to trust themselves to work towards a common goal in a team atmosphere.
-“We’ve done a lot of teamwork building,” Sue says.
+“We’ve done a lot of teamwork building,” she says.
 “You’ll see the big mural on the wall, where they have to come together to complete it.”
-The ability to form and maintain healthy and functioning relationships also helps tremendously in forming the strong support network that will serve the patient in remaining clean and sober after graduation from our recovery center.
+The ability to form and maintain healthy and functioning relationships also helps tremendously in forming the strong support network that will serve the patient in remaining clean and sober after graduation from a recovery center.

 The Art program can be a way for some patients to rediscover an old passion that they once held.
 As addiction begins to take control over a person’s life, things that were once important to them are forgotten or left behind.
 Art, music, sports, writing, even friends and family all take a back seat to the desire to get high or drunk.
 Art Therapy can offer some patients a way to reconnect with something that was once incredibly important to their lives.
 “I kind of put art aside to do the things that I shouldn’t have been doing,” admits Vanessa M., a very talented artist that found her life being affected by her substance abuse.
-She was very excited to hear that Best Drug Rehabilitation had an Art Therapy program option, and even bought a new drawing tablet before she came to our recovery center.
+She was very excited to hear that the facility had an Art Therapy program option, and even bought a new drawing tablet before she came to the recovery center.
 In a way, it was symbolic of her desire to start over with a fresh, clean slate.
 “It’s actually really relieving.
 Anytime I get upset or have a craving, I tend to pick up a pencil and draw.
 I think it’s cool to finally find me, without a substance.”